-Around 10 per cent of people who have had hepatitis A experience a relapse (become unwell again with hepatitis A).
+Around 10% of people who have had hepatitis A experience a relapse (become unwell again with hepatitis A).
 Most people who have a relapse fully recover.
-Hepatitis A does not cause chronic liver disease.

 Causes of hepatitis A

 The virus is spread when it enters the mouth, which can happen when hands, foods or other items are contaminated with the faeces of a person with hepatitis A. The disease can also be spread sexually by or anal contact.

 Reducing the risk of hepatitis A

 The most important action you can take to protect yourself against hepatitis A is to get vaccinated.

 Practising strict personal hygiene is also essential to reducing the risk of hepatitis A. Steps you can take include:

 - Clean bathrooms and toilets often, paying attention to toilet seats, handles, taps and nappy change tables.

 - Boil your drinking water if it comes from an untreated source, such as a river.

 - If you are travelling overseas, particularly to countries where hepatitis A is widespread, take special care to avoid hepatitis A. Before travelling, talk to your doctor about immunisation for protection.